Albanian Naval Force: Pashaliman

 Pashaliman Naval Base, located near Vlorë, has been used by the Albanian Navy from the 1950s.
 In that time it was one of few naval bases in the Mediterranean.
 Currently, four retired Whiskey-class submarines previously owned by the Soviet Union are still located on the facility alongside Albania's active-duty naval vessels.
-Three of the Albanian Navy's four Damen Stan patrol vessels were built at Pashaliman, the most recent completed in 2014.
+Three of the Albanian Navy's four Illiria-class patrol vessels were built at Pashaliman, the most recent completed in 2014.

 The Naval Force often operates naval exercises in the Bay of Vlorë, out of Pashaliman.
 The most recent exercise was in April 2016.

 A civilian naval engineering firm and shipyard also operate out of the military facility at Pashaliman.

 Porto Palermo

 The Albanian Navy previously operated a submarine bunker called Porto Palermo, which was shut down after the decommissioning of Albania's submarines.
-In recent years, Porto Palermo has been used as the site of training exercises with foreign militaries, most recently a joint exercise with the United Kingdom.
+In recent years, Porto Palermo has been used as the site of training exercises with foreign militaries, including a joint exercise with the United Kingdom.